overmindtech/sdp/README.md

 Cancellation requests for specific scopes should use this subject to send their cancellation requests

-### `reverse.links`

-This subject hosts the reverse linker, users should send a `ReverseLinksRequest` to this subject (with a response inbox).
-The reverse linker will the respond with a `ReverseLinksResponse`

 ## Lifecycle APIs

 Some APIs drive server-side lifecycle/workflow state.
 This section captures their behavior.